volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 To learn more, read [Wikipedia](https://en.wikipedia.org/wiki/Tree_(data_structure)).

-## Tree Implementation in JavaScript
+## Tree Implementation In JavaScript

 The implementation of a simple tree in JavaScript is straightforward: